intermine/im-docs/docs/support/upgrade.rst

 There are no model changes, but we've added some new features that require an update.

 We've added a new fancy connection pool, you should see a performance improvement.
-However you do have to change the Postgres setting `max_connections`.
+However you do need to update some configuration files.

 Postgres config file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~